egbakou/domainverifier-dotnet/README.md

 - Quartz for job scheduling
 - The new Identity API endpoints

 The sample project provides a range of endpoints, offering a comprehensive demonstration of the implementation.
-Refer to the [Screenshot] for a visual overview of these endpoints.
+Refer to the following screenshot for a visual overview of these endpoints.

 ![](assets/sample-swagger.png)